dividab/abstract-visuals/README.md

 For development of the react components, use `yarn storybook` to start storybook in development mode.

-For the other packages, use `yarn test:packagename` to test them, or run `yarn test` to test all packages.
+For the other packages, use `yarn test` to test them.

 ## How to publish